chespinoza/express-saml/README.md

 # Express-saml

-Experiment of SAML integration using samlify.js and Express
+SAML integration Experiment using samlify.js and Express

 ## To Run in development mode